 Scalia viewed First Amendment protections in a narrow, but occasionally libertarian, fashion.
 In his view, “the principal role of the Court in the area of civil liberties is to prevent the government from ‘backsliding’ in its protection of long-recognized personal liberties.”
 However, the expansion of rights should be left to elected politicians and not the courts (Rossum 2006: 140).

-Scalia viewed political speech protection as primary in First Amendment
+Scalia viewed political speech as primary in First Amendment protections

 Scalia resisted the expansion of obscenity from sexual materials to violent-themed materials in Brown v.
 Entertainment Merchants Ass’n (2011).
 Scalia wrote the Court’s majority opinion invalidating a California law regulating the sale or rental of violent video games to minors.
 “Our cases have been clear that the obscenity exception to the First Amendment does not cover whatever a legislature finds shocking, but only depictions of ‘sexual conduct,’” he wrote.